kyungtae/webxr/spatial-tracking-explainer.md

 #### Floor-level Subtype

-The origin of this subtype will be initialized at a position on the floor where it is safe for the user to engage in standing-scale experiences, with a `y` value of `0` at floor level.
+The origin of this subtype will be initialized at a position on the floor where it is safe for the user to engage in "standing-scale" experiences, with a `y` value of `0` at floor level.
 The exact `x`, `z`, and orientation values will be initialized based on the conventions of the underlying platform for standing-scale experiences.
 Some platforms may initialize these values to the user's exact position/orientation at the time of creation.
 Other platforms may place this standing-scale origin at the user's chosen floor-level origin for bounded experiences.
 It is also worth noting that some XR hardware will be unable to determine the actual floor level and will instead use an emulated floor.

+Some example use cases:
+* VR chat "room"
+* Fallback for Bounded experience that relies on teleportation instead

 ```js
 let xrSession = null;